yogsototh/Scratch/multi/blog/2010-07-09-Indecidabilities.md

 begindiv(intro)

-en: <%= tldr %> I create a simple mathematical world to talk about the different meaning of undecidability:
+en: <%= tldr %> I prepend to be the creator of a simple world.
+en: And I use this world to give examples of different meanings behind the word _undecidability_:
 en:
 en: - Undecidability due to measure errors,
 en: - Big errors resulting from small initial measure error,
 en: - Fractal undecidability ;
 en: - Logic Undecidability.
 en:
-en: After that, I try to find what is the best we can do knowing many things are undecidable.
+en: After that, I try to find what is the best we can do to discover truths.
 fr: <%= tlal %> Je crée un mode mathématique simple pour parler de différents types d'indécidabilités :
 fr:
 fr: - indécidabilité due aux erreurs d'observation ;